Mmynemious/ML_Specialisation_Course_By_Deeplearning.ai/README.md

 Created with curiosity and caffeine by [@Mmynemious](https://github.com/Mmynemious)
 Feel free to fork, improve, or reach out if you're also on the ML journey.
+>Disclaimer: the code snippets are from the freely available course on Coursera, the notes are my own.

 ---